lazy-insomaniac/Optiver-Predict-US-stock_price/README.md

 * 8. Also trained XGB model but after removing outliers as an experiment , but XGB proved to be better
 * 9. Finally Implemented the API along with Lightgbm model.

- # All other info has been given in the main notebook.
+ # All other info has been given in the main notebook.📒

  # Results
  Acheived a MAE of 4.54 approx.

  # Thank you